 HOW OFTEN SHOULD I HAVE CACAO?

-Once per day is our personal practice recommendation.
+That's up to you to decide.
+Everyday is absolutely fine.
 If you feel called for a second serving, we recommend having it several hours apart using a lower dose.
 Like anything, we also recommend intermittent breaks.
-There are no set standards for this, we leave this up to the user’s preference.
+There are no set standards for this, and we leave this up to your preference.

 WHAT IS THE DIFFERENCE BETWEEN CEREMONIAL CACAO & CACAO POWDER?